storyteller/Storyteller/documentation/documentation/engine/state.md

 <[sample:invoice-invoice-detail]>

-Pretend that the class below is much more complicated than it really is;-).
+Pretend that the class below is much more complicated than it really is ;-).

 <[sample:sets-invoice-detail]>

-With Storyteller's mantra of self-contained specifications in mind, you need some `Fixture's` to construct new `Invoice` and `InvoiceDetail` objects.
+With Storyteller's mantra of self-contained specifications in mind, you need some `Fixtures` to construct new `Invoice` and `InvoiceDetail` objects.
 If an `InvoiceDetail` was sufficiently complicated, I would probably choose to:
 1. Create a `Fixture` completely dedicated to creating a single detail
 1. Create a `Fixture` to set up the state of a single `Invoice`
 1. Use the invoice detail `Fixture` as an <[linkto:documentation/engine/grammars/embedded_section;title=embedded section]> within a `Fixture` for the `Invoice` setup.